 The dashboard houses two round bezels, including a speedometer and a mix of odometer and compass.
 Such a nice feature, because this vehicle is primarily designed for driving on the off-road terrains, mountains and forests, where one could easily get lost.

-The 2004 Ford Bronco Concept was powered by a 2.0-liter intercooled turbodiesel I4 engine that combined outstanding power, torque and improved fuel economy.
-It was able to develop 128 horsepower and 244 pound-feet of torque.
+The 2004 Ford Bronco Concept was powered by a 2.0-liter intercooled turbodiesel I-4 engine that combined outstanding power, torque and improved fuel economy.
+It was able to develop 128 horsepower and 244 lb-ft of torque.
 Ideal for both off-road and city driving.
 When needed, the engine was able to deliver 258 lb-ft of torque for a limited time.
-It was mated to a six-speed PowerShift manual transmission.
+It was mated to a 6-speed PowerShift manual gearbox.

 All those rumors that the new model will have a brand-new 3.5-liter EcoBoost, 4.5-liter diesel, or 5.0-liter gasoline engine, are just nonsense.
 The automaker never confirmed any of this.

 2015 Ford Bronco Release Date